 Relax Along The Beirut Corniche

-The Corniche in Beirut a are 4.8 kilometres (3.0 mi) long stretch along the waterfront in the city, a perfect place to go for a fun, fishing, running, swimming either in the Meditrerien sea or in one of the public swimming pools.
+The Corniche in Beirut a are 4.8 kilometres (3.0 mi) long stretch along the waterfront in the city, a perfect place to go for fun, fishing, running, swimming either in the Meditrerien sea or in one of the public swimming pools.

 Another popular activity along the Beirut Corniche is people-watching during the evening when the locals come for a walk and to enjoy snacks sold from one of the many food stalls along the way.